Current odyssey

 The internet is going crazy since the launch of Claude 3.7 sonnet and for the right reasons.
 Claude 3.7 destroyed benchmarks, which is a significant improvement over other models.
 I tried out Claude, and it’s just insane.
 For instance, I asked it to review an article I wrote earlier with the default prompt provided by Anthropic (look for the polish your prose suggestion in Claude), and it just nailed it.

-Now the question is, do I replace my ChatGPT+ subscription with Claude?
+Now the question is, do I replace my Chatgpt+ subscription with Claude?
 Claude doesn’t have a web-search feature, yet.
-But, I switched, crossed the line, and made the jump to the dark side.
+But I switched, crossed the line, and made the jump to the dark side.
 I wish it had a web search feature.
 It could be a separate entity, like a separate web scraper model, or maybe a separate tab in the app, or something.
 This would solve all my problems and would be a game-changer.
-I used ChatGPT for every single thing; from research, and coding to analysing nutritional values of food.
-For example, every day, I ask ChatGPT to find the nutritional values of a food item, like say a particular branded milk/ oat milk or a coffee from Starbucks, and it still does a great job at it.
-To maintain a log, I ask it to save all the results in a markdown and return.
+I used Chatgpt for every single thing, from research and coding to analysing nutritional values of food.
+For example, every day, I ask Chatgpt to find the nutritional values of a food item, like say a particular branded milk/ oat milk or a coffee from Starbucks, and it still does a great job at it.
+To maintain a log, I ask it to save all the results in a markdown file and return.

 February